-Open and browse the canonical periods
+Open the canonical periods

 The PeriodO client runs in your browser.
 You can use it to browse or edit any dataset that conforms to the PeriodO data model.
 But most people are probably interested in looking at the canonical dataset of periods curated by the PeriodO project.